deckeraa/pouchdb-fx/README.md

 [com.stronganchortech/pouchdb-fx "0.1.0-SNAPSHOT"]
 ```

+You will also need to install pouchdb into your project.
+How you do this depends on your setup.
+If you are using the re-frame lein template,
+you may simply `npm i pouchdb`.

 pouchdb-fx registers the :pouchdb event handler in re-frame when you include the library.

 :require the following into your namespace: